BibliaQadosh/BibliaQadosh/README.md

 # Text

 For the New Testament, [SBLGNT](http://sblgnt.com) is used.
-For the Old Testament, The Leningrad codex based on Westminster via OpenScriptures is used.
+For the Old Testament, the Leningrad codex based on Westminster via OpenScriptures is used.

 # Credits